influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/hdfsArtifactRepository.md

 # workflow.v1alpha1.hdfsArtifactRepository

-HDFSArtifactRepository defines the controller configuration for an HDFS artifact repository
+"HDFSArtifactRepository defines the controller configuration for an HDFS artifact repository"

 ## Index